nais/salsa/README.md

 producing a signed software [attestation](https://github.com/slsa-framework/slsa/blob/main/controls/attestations.md) of your build and dependencies.
 The attestation is signed and uploaded to your container registry using [cosign](https://github.com/sigstore/cosign) and can be verified by the salsa cli (also provided in this repo) or using the `cosign verify-attestation` command.

+Verification requires access to the corresponding public keys.
+The keys for the [navikt](https://nais.io/slsakeys/navikt.pub) and
+[nais](https://nais.io/slsakeys/nais.pub) organizations can be found at our website (for now), if you use this action at other organizations you need to host your keys somewhere appropriate.

 > Disclaimer:
 This is not an official GitHub Action maintained by the SLSA team.
 It is created by the [nais.io](https://nais.io) team for the purpose of securing supply chains in [NAV](https://github.com/navikt).
 However we encourage other organizations/users to use it and even contribute as it is built with open source in mind.